 In this article let’s have a look on south Indian rivers and its tributaries.

 Rivers play crucial role in the development of the country.
-Water from rivers is basic natural rivers, essential for human activities.
-A river is natural waterway of fresh water which flows into an ocean, sea, lake, or other river.
+Water source from rivers is basic natural resource which is essential for human day to day activities.
+A river is natural waterway of fresh water which flows into an ocean, or sea.

 Indian river system is classified into two parts – Himalayan rivers and the peninsular rivers.